Babbel vs Duolingo: Here's The Truth About These Apps

 While these bizarre sentences might help expand your vocabulary in a superficial sense, they don't contribute to your ability to communicate effectively.

-No wonder learners often complain that after months of using Duolingo, they can understand parts of the language but struggle to express themselves when it counts.
+No wonder language learners often complain that after months of using Duolingo, they can understand parts of the language but struggle to express themselves when it counts.

 This is because Duolingo places too much emphasis on input (i.e., exposure to the language) without providing enough opportunities for meaningful output (i.e., producing the language) and practice.
 Moreover, the input itself is often flawed and fails to reflect authentic language use.